Gobidev/EDLaunchpad/README.md

 # EDLaunchpad

-EDLaunchpad is a simple tool that shows the distance from two stars and where you are.
+EDLaunchpad is a simple tool that visualizes the progress of your journey from one star-system to another either with a progress bar or with a launchpad.